mdriscollic/docs/content/en/docs/Users/_index.md

 The Eureka platform, adopted in the Sunflower release, replaces permission sets with **Capabilities** and **Capability sets** for role-based management of user accounts.
 See [Roles Management in Eureka](https://folio-org.atlassian.net/wiki/x/BIATLw).

 User roles can be added or unassigned to users in the Users app.
-See [Settings/Authorization roles: Users app](https://folio-org.atlassian.net/wiki/spaces/UM/pages/789807108/Roles+Management+with+Eureka#Users-App) for more information.
+See [Add or unassign user roles](#add-or-unassign-user-roles).

 ### Service points